astronomer/docs/astro/view-logs.md

 View task and component logs for your DAGs to troubleshoot your data pipelines and better understand the behavior of your tasks and their execution environment.

-## Log and message types
+Airflow has two different log types. _Component logs_, which record the performance of your Airflow components, and _Task logs_, which records events emitted by your DAG as each task executes.

+## Airflow Component Logs

+Airflow has four different components, the scheduler, triggerer, worker, and webserver, each of which records the performance in component logs.

 - _Scheduler logs_ describe the performance of the scheduler, which is responsible for scheduling and queueing task runs.
-For more information on configuring the scheduler on Astro, see [Scheduler resources](deployment-settings.md#scheduler-resources).
+You can access the past 24 hours of scheduler logs for any Deployment on its **Logs** page.
+Logs are color-coded according to their type.
+Scheduler logs can help you understand scheduler performance and indicate if a task failed due to an issue with the scheduler.
+For more information on configuring the scheduler on Astro, see [Scheduler resources](deployment-settings.md#scheduler-size).

 - _Triggerer logs_ describe the performance of the triggerer, the Airflow component responsible for running triggers and signaling tasks to resume when their conditions have been met.
 The triggerer is used exclusively for tasks that are run with [deferrable operators](https://docs.astronomer.io/learn/deferrable-operators).